April 06, 2020

 Because reactive arthritis occurs following a bacterial infection, the use of antibiotics has been studied as a potential therapy.
 Antibiotics are prescribed to eradicate the bacterial infection that causes reactive arthritis.
 The type of antibiotic used depends on the type of infection.
 Studies into the benefit of prolonged antibiotic therapy for individuals with reactive arthritis have been inconsistent and inconclusive and, consequently, there is disagreement in the medical literature as to the overall value and benefit of antibiotic therapy for individuals with reactive arthritis.
 Recent data suggest that Chlamydia-induced reactive arthritis might respond to prolonged (6-month) administration of a combination of antibiotics.

-In recent years, drugs known as tumor necrosis factor (TNF) inhibitors have been studied to treat individuals with spondyloarthropathies (although there have been no formal studies with anti-TNF therapy in reactive arthritis).
-Examples of these drugs include etanercept, adalimumab and infliximab.
+In recent years, drugs known as biologics including tumor necrosis factor (TNF) inhibitors have been studied to treat individuals with spondyloarthropathies (although there have been no formal studies with anti-TNF therapy in reactive arthritis).
 More studies have been conducted with these drugs for individuals with ankylosing spondylitis and psoriatic arthritis and in many cases affected individuals demonstrated rapid and significant improvement in symptoms.
-The Food and Drug Administration (FDA) eventually approved Enbrel® (etanercept) for the treatment of individuals with ankylosing spondylitis and psoriatic arthritis.
-Although these drugs have proven well-tolerated and effective for individuals with related disorders, the effectiveness for reactive arthritis has yet to be established.
+Other biologics including those that target a different inflammatory chemical in the body, interleukin-17, have also been studied as a treatment for ankylosing spondylitis and psoriatic arthritis.
+Several medications have been approved by the US Food and Drug Administration (FDA) for the treatment of individuals with ankylosing spondylitis and psoriatic arthritis.
+Although these drugs have proven well-tolerated and effective for individuals with these related disorders, the effectiveness for reactive arthritis has yet to be established.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.